techops-recsys-lateral-hiring/dataengineer-transformations-python/README.md

 scripts/go.sh

 # For windows/linux users:
-# TODO: create go script to ensure docker and java >=8 is installed
+# Please ensure Docker and java >=8 is installed
+# TODO: add link for installing java on windows/linux
 ```

 ## Run tests